-- Allow for Deletion: Determines whether users will be allowed to delete detail records. - When this check box is selected, users with Delete privileges on the detail family will be allowed to delete detail records. - When this check box is cleared, users with Delete privileges on the detail family will not be allowed to delete detail records. - Regardless of whether this check box is selected or cleared, users without Delete privileges on the detail family will not be allowed to delete detail records. - Allow for Insertion: Determines whether users will be allowed to create detail records. - When this check box is selected, users with Insert privileges on the detail family will be allowed to create detail records. - When this check box is cleared, users with Insert privileges on the detail family will not be allowed to create detail records. - Regardless of whether this check box is selected or cleared, users without Insert privileges on the detail family will not be allowed to create detail records. - Allow for Editing: Determines whether users will be allowed to modify detail records. - When this check box is selected, users with Update privileges on the detail family will be allowed to modify detail records. - When this check box is cleared, users with Update privileges on the detail family will not be allowed to modify detail records. - Regardless of whether this check box is selected or cleared, users without Update privileges on the detail family will not be allowed to modify detail records. - Allow for Linking: Determines whether users will be allowed to link new detail records to the master record. - When this check box is selected, users will be allowed to link detail records to the master record if they have Insert privileges on the relationship family that relates the detail family to the master family.
+- · Allow for Deletion: Determines whether users will be allowed to delete detail records. - When this check box is selected, users with Delete privileges on the detail family and the relationship family that relates the detail family to the master family, will be allowed to delete detail records. - When this check box is cleared, users with Delete privileges on the detail family will not be allowed to delete detail records. - Regardless of whether this check box is selected or cleared, users without Delete privileges on the detail family will not be allowed to delete detail records. - Allow for Insertion: Determines whether users will be allowed to create new detail records. - When this check box is selected, users with Insert privileges on the detail family and the relationship family that relates the detail family to the master family, will be allowed to create detail records. - When this check box is cleared, users with Insert privileges on the detail family will not be allowed to create detail records. - Regardless of whether this check box is selected or cleared, users without Insert privileges on the detail family will not be allowed to create detail records. - Allow for Editing: Determines whether users will be allowed to modify detail records. - When this check box is selected, users with Update privileges on the detail family will be allowed to modify detail records. - When this check box is cleared, users with Update privileges on the detail family will not be allowed to modify detail records.

-- When this check box is cleared, users will not be allowed to link detail records to the master record even if they have Insert privileges on the relationship family that relates the detail family to the master family. - Regardless of whether this check box is selected or cleared, users without Insert privileges on the relationship family that relates the detail family to the master family will not be allowed to link detail records to the master record. - Allow for Unlinking: Determines whether users will be allowed to unlink existing detail records from the master record. - When this check box is selected, users will be allowed to unlink detail records from the master record if they have Delete privileges on the relationship family that relates the detail family to the master family. - When this check box is cleared, users will not be allowed to unlink detail records from the master record even if they have Delete privileges on the relationship family that relates the detail family to the master family. - Regardless of whether this check box is selected or cleared, users without Delete privileges on the relationship family that relates the detail family to the master family will not be allowed to unlink detail records from the master record.
+- Regardless of whether this check box is selected or cleared, users without Update privileges on the detail family will not be allowed to modify detail records. - Allow for Linking: Determines whether users will be allowed to link existing detail records to the master record. - When this check box is selected, users will be allowed to link existing detail records to the master record if they have Insert privileges on the relationship family that relates the detail family to the master family. - When this check box is cleared, users will not be allowed to link detail records to the master record even if they have Insert privileges on the relationship family that relates the detail family to the master family. - Regardless of whether this check box is selected or cleared, users without Insert privileges on the relationship family that relates the detail family to the master family will not be allowed to link detail records to the master record. - Allow for Unlinking: Determines whether users will be allowed to unlink existing detail records from the master record. - When this check box is selected, users will be allowed to unlink detail records from the master record if they have Delete privileges on the relationship family that relates the detail family to the master family. - When this check box is cleared, users will not be allowed to unlink detail records from the master record even if they have Delete privileges on the relationship family that relates the detail family to the master family. - Regardless of whether this check box is selected or cleared, users without Delete privileges on the relationship family that relates the detail family to the master family will not be allowed to unlink detail records from the master record.